akinomyoga/ble.sh/README.md

 ## Limitations

 There are some limitations due to the way `ble.sh` is implemented.
-Also some user configurations or other Bash frameworks may conflict with ble.sh.
+Also, some user configurations or other Bash frameworks may conflict with ble.sh.
 For example,

 - `ble.sh` does not set `PIPESTATUS` for the previous command line by default because it adds extra execution costs.
   Instead, the array `BLE_PIPESTATUS` contains the values of `PIPESTATUS` of the previous command line.
   If you need to access the values directly through the variable `PIPESTATUS`, please use the option `bleopt exec_restore_pipestatus=1`.
 - `ble.sh` assumes that common variable names and environment variables (such as `LC_*`) are not used for the global readonly variables.
-  In Bash, global readonly variables take effect in any scope including the local scope of the function, which means that we cannot even define a local variable that have the same name as a global readonly variable.
+  In Bash, global readonly variables take effect in any scope including the local scope of the function, which means that we cannot even define a local variable that has the same name as a global readonly variable.
   This is not the problem specific to `ble.sh`, but any Bash framework may suffer from the global readonly variables.
   It is generally not recommended to define global readonly variables in Bash except for the security reasoning (Refs. [[1]](https://lists.gnu.org/archive/html/bug-bash/2019-03/threads.html#00150), [[2]](https://lists.gnu.org/archive/html/bug-bash/2020-04/threads.html#00200), [[3]](https://mywiki.wooledge.org/BashProgramming?highlight=%28%22readonly%22%20flag,%20or%20an%20%22integer%22%20flag,%20but%20these%20are%20mostly%20useless,%20and%20serious%20scripts%20shouldn%27t%20be%20using%20them%29#Variables)).